Explore the history of

 Who’s Involved?
 The Mummers Museum is hosting this festival, it features performers and craftspeople from Mummer clubs of all divisions, Philly Caribbean Carnival, and Carnaval de Puebla en Philadelphia, and it’s free and open to everybody.

-Experience group choreography in the style of a Mummer Fancy Brigade and get a taste of what it takes to perform at the Convention Center on New Year’s Day.
+Join Andrea Kenney for a high-energy, hands-on workshop where you’ll learn group choreography in the style of a Mummer Fancy Brigade — and get a true taste of what it takes to put on a show at the Convention Center.

 📍 Mummers Museum — 1100 S 2nd St, Philadelphia